 Writing a Recommendation Letter for a Character Reference

 One of your colleagues may ask you to write them a character reference letter.
-Be sure that you speak with your coworker and ensure that you both are comfortable with being a reference.
+Be sure that you speak with your coworker and ensure that you both are comfortable referencing.
 From there, ask your colleague or coworker what their specific needs are.
-For example, on a rental application, you may want to simply provide information on validating their current employment.
+For example, you may want to provide information on validating their current employment on a rental application.
 Ask your colleague about their needs before you start writing.

 A character reference or personal reference letter should contain key insights into who you are vouching for.
 Either validating their employment or showing and explaining situations that defined that person's positive character.
 Being a personal reference can mean that someone may call you regarding a personal situation.
 Be sure that as a recommender, you’re comfortable with this.
-You should use a specific example and scenario to describe your friend or colleague.
-Never simply write a letter in your own words.
+It would be best if you used a specific example and scenario to describe your friend or colleague.
+Never write a letter in your own words.

 Letter of Recommendation or Reference Letter

 The key difference between a letter of recommendation and a reference letter is that a reference letter may have specific points that the potential employer is looking to validate.
 This could be skills, accomplishments, or other.
 As the writer, if you are being asked to validate something professionally from another employer, you are writing a reference letter and not a letter of recommendation.